 How sexual health gets taught in Australian schools and tips for parents to talk about sex with their kids

 Experts say evidence shows that talking about sexual health matters often and early in a supportive environment helps young people make better choices.
+It also tends to delay sex initiation, and ensures they obtain the correct information.
 Credit: Beyene Weldegiorgis

 Source: SBS